 Every person has a right to push back against discrimination, and just straight-up being treated with disrespect.
 I’m all for peace, but we need to preserve the dignity of anger too.

 Like other emotions — anxiety, fear, love — anger is a signal.
-It tells us something is unfair, uncool or just plain wrong.
+It can tell us something is unfair, uncool or just plain wrong.
 To act out of it all the time is unhelpful; to ignore it altogether is as well.
 Leaving the things it signals unaddressed can allow bad situations to worsen, sometimes to a breaking point.
-Wherein things fracture to a state beyond repair.
+And things can fracture to a state beyond repair.

 Oppression isn’t always overt.
 It’s most insidious, and powerful, in its subtlety — the quiet biases and exclusions that keep one in one’s place.
-These can be residues of harsher times — crimes of the past now seen by many to be clearly unjust thanks to their pop culture retellings, as well as in the history books.
-All big violence started in a smaller form.
+These can be residues of harsher times — crimes of the past now largely considered unjust thanks to sociopolitical paradigm shifts and pop culture retellings.
+But all big violence starts in a smaller form.
 Misguided judgement of others; condescension; renegotiating the rules to keep one group’s interests safe at the expense of others’.

 In some cases the consequences of discrimination are profound, and the stakes very high — as for those crossing deadly seas from North Africa and the Middle East to Europe, and the kids being smuggled out of Latin America to the US, to escape drug-related poverty and crime.
 For others, discrimination is felt but its shape hard to articulate.
-It just presents as parameters of being a certain kind of human.
-With a certain set of genitals, limbs and brains — that may or may not work as well as others’ — and a certain tone of skin.
+It just presents as limits associated with being a certain kind of human.
+With a certain set of genitals, limbs and brains, or a certain tone of skin.

 “Oppression is most insidious, and powerful, in its subtlety — the quiet biases and exclusions that keep one in one’s place.”

-I believe that actively resisting people like Donald Trump is important from an ethical standpoint, but not everyone is as concerned with notions of morality, and fair enough.
-A battle of values won’t get anyone very far, as values are usually long-set and hard to change.
-Political wars waged over values distract from the real purpose of government anyway.
+I believe that actively resisting people like Donald Trump is important from an ethical standpoint, but not everyone is as concerned with notions of morality.
+Perhaps that’s fair enough.
+Battles of values don’t tend to get anyone very far, as values are usually long-set and hard to change.
+Political wars waged over values can distract from the real purpose of government anyway.

 The way I see it, the public sector exists to manage the resources of a place in such a way that all who live in that place have an equal chance at having a good life, and are fairly treated while they go about it.
 Government is about the management of people and practicalities so we can all do our thing, and enjoy our time on the planet we’ve found ourselves on.
 It shouldn’t be about personality and rhetoric and parliamentary spats that make bratty children look polite.